onosproject/sdran-docs/install.md

 ```
 If you can see the router and all OMEC PODs are running, then everything is good to go.

-## Install SDRAN-in-a-Box (RiaB) in the ONOS-RIC machine
+## Install the ONOS-RIC

+This section explains how to install the RIC components using RiaB in the ONOS-RIC machine.

-### Get the SDRAN-in-a-Box (RiaB) source code
+### Get the RiaB source code
-To get the source code, please see: https://github.com/onosproject/sdran-in-a-box.
+To get the source code, please see: `https://github.com/onosproject/sdran-in-a-box`.
 Since SDRAN-in-a-Box repository is a member-only repository, a user should log in github and then check the git clone command on that web site.
 Clone the RiaB repository to the ONOS-RIC machine.